3RD ANNUAL

 The Digital Built World Summit is Asia-Pacific’s premier event for executives in the AEC, Smart City, Construction and Infrastructure space focused on improving digital business outcomes, including strategic innovation, connected assets, sustainable construction, user experience, and optimisation of capital planning for large assets.

-The Digital Built World Summit will bring together senior leaders to discuss the following themes:
+The Digital Built World Summit 2025 will bring together senior leaders to discuss the following topics:

 09:00